 EURGBP: 1.30 (avg.)

-Customers of the award-winning company can trade with more than 1,200 financial instruments, ranging from indices, cryptocurrencies, and ETFs to commodities and currency pairs.
+Customers of the award-winning company can trade more than 1,200 financial instruments, ranging from indices, cryptocurrencies, and ETFs to commodities and currency pairs.
 Share CFDs across a range of Australian, US, UK, and German shares are also among the supported instruments.
 FX traders, in particular, can go long or short on over 90 major, minor, and exotic currency pairs.

 Key Pros